stigtsp/jfpg/README.md

 	 your computer for you.
 Even encrypted secret keys are not safe if you are running JFPG on a compromised machine.

-	-Signing is not automatic when encrypting messages.
-It can be slow and there are cases where it is not much of an advantage.
-However, it is encouraged for any communication with another user.
-Currently this must be done manually with the sign/verify options.

 	-There is no forward secrecy (yet).
 A given sender/receiver pair will calculate the same shared symmeric key for all their messages.